CesarAugustoMartinez/Template_Engine-Employee_Summary/README.md

 ## Description

-The goal of this project is create a command-line application that dynamically generates a professional README.md file from a user's input using the [Inquire package](https://www.npmjs.com/package/inquirer).
+The goal of this project is cerate a command-lin application that takes information about employees and dynamically generates an HTML webpage that displays summaries for each person.
+The user will enter data using inquirer.prompts [Inquire package](https://www.npmjs.com/package/inquirer).
 This app was builded using NODE.js code to generate a dynamically command-line app.

 ##### Technologies